pjaos/p3build/README.md

 To generate a debian installer file the project folder must contain the following.

 ## python folder
 This folder contains python files. python files sitting in this folder will become command line programs (minus the .py suffix) once installed on the target system.
 Folders inside the python folder will become python modules on the once installed on the target system.
-These will be install into the dist-packages folder on the target system.
+These will be installed into the dist-packages folder on the target system.

 A requirement for the python files sitting in the python folder (top level only) is that they have a main() method.
 Therefore the programs in this folder will typically have the following